-306.1 Detrimental Wastes: Wastes detrimental to the public sewer system or detrimental to the functioning of the sewage treatment plant shall be treated and disposed of as found necessary and directed by the Authority Having Jurisdiction.
-The UPC requires the pretreatment of materials that could cause damage to the drainage or sewer system.
-Catch basins and sand traps can be used to remove suspended solids.
-Installing a quarter bend that faces downward in a catch basin can eliminate Floating solids like brush and bark dust from entering a drainage system.
+306.1 Detrimental Wastes.
+Wastes detrimental to the public sewer system or detrimental to the functioning of the sewage treatment plant shall be treated and disposed of as found necessary and directed by the Authority Having Jurisdiction.

 306.2 Safe Discharge.
 Sewage or other waste from a plumbing system that is capable of being deleterious to surface or subsurface waters shall not be discharged into the ground or into a waterway unless it has first been rendered safe by some acceptable form of treatment in accordance with the Authority Having Jurisdiction.
-For example: chemical waste must be cleaned and treated before they enter any part of the domestic drainage system.
-Any piping used for this purpose must be of an approved material.
-These materials include glass, lead, vitrified clay, some plastics and stainless steel.
-A risk of combustion exists if petroleum products are introduced into the drainage system; therefore, they are not allowed.
-Chemicals could also impair the proper functioning of a waste treatment plant by killing the needed organic bacteria.